hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 The dynamic functionality of queries is implemented using the seven operators described in this section.
 They can include and exclude sections of the query based on the values of the runtime parameters.

 The dynamic operators can be nested.
-That is, they can include static SQL sections and dynamic sections -- any number of them, as needed.
+That is, they can include static SQL sections and dynamic sections &mdash; any number of them, as needed.
 The Dynamic SQL API syntax checks the appropriate nesting and only allows the developer to write valid nesting structures.

 ### 9.1 DynamicSQL IF

 The *if* operator is the simplest operator.
 It includes a `test` predicate.
-The nested content -- static SQL sections, parameters, and other DynamicSQL operators are only included if the test predicate evaluates to true at runtime.
+The nested content &mdash; static SQL sections, parameters, and other DynamicSQL operators are only included if the test predicate evaluates to true at runtime.

 The following example illustrates how an if operator works.
 It includes nesting if operators: